Colorado Child Care Assistance Program

 Pay Your Parent Fees

-You are required to pay a portion of your child care costs.
+If your family has income and you’re eligible for CCCAP, you may be responsible for paying a portion of your child care costs to your child care provider each month.
 The amount paid is based on your gross income, the number of people in your household, and the number of children in care.

 The fee should be paid directly to your child care provider at the beginning of each month, and it is the first payment the provider will receive for providing care for your children.
 If you fail to pay the parent fee, child care benefits may end and you may be unable to receive benefits in the future.
 Your parent fees must be paid even if you change child care providers.